camdenreslink/code.camdenreslink.com/content/dev/the-expression-problem-in-dot-net/index.md

 area circle |> Console.WriteLine
 {{< /highlight-custom >}}

 If you've never used F# before, you'll notice how much more succinct it is than the equivalent C#.
-The match expressions look like super-charged case statements.
-Each case is represented by a case in our discriminated union, and each operation is represented by a function.
-Let's try what was so difficult in C#; let's try to add a new operation, centroid.
+The match expressions look like super-charged [switch statements](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/switch).
+Each case in the shape example is represented by a case in our discriminated union, and each operation is represented by a function.
+Let's try what was so difficult in C#; let's try to add a new operation, `centroid`.

 {{< highlight-custom language="fsharp" header-text="F#" >}}
 let centroid shape =